The Martinswand rock face in Zirl is a popular climbing area with several routes as well as a beautiful nature reserve

-The component localities Zirl, Zirl Bahnhof, Hochzirl, Eigenhofen and Dirschenbach form the municipality of Zirl.
-Also the climbing area Martinswand, the Ehnbachklamm gorge as well as parts of the Nordkette mountain chain belong to the municipal territory.
-The village was first mentioned in 799 AD, but due to its location at the Roman road Via Claudia Augusta, already in early times Zirl represented an important traffic junction.
-The grapevine illustrated on the emblem of the municipality refers to viticulture tradition in the village and thus also to the mild climate that prevails in this area.
-The sheep scissors in the right area of the emblem refer to the aristocratic family that inhabited Fragenstein Castle once upon a time.
+Part of the market town of Zirl are the Martinswand rock face, the Ehnbach Gorge and parts of the Nordkette mountain chain, a well-known hiking and skiing area.
+Due to its location at the Roman road Via Claudia Augusta, already in early times Zirl represented an important traffic junction.
+The grapevine illustrated on the coat of arms of the municipality refers to viticulture tradition in the village and thus also to the mild climate that prevails in this area.